 Mission Beach is a recreational community known for its three-mile ocean front boardwalk, Belmont Amusement Park, and Mission Bay, located between Pacific Beach to the north and Ocean Beach to the south.
 Along its coast are a variety of restaurants, beach bars, resorts, family hotels, aquatic rentals, swim and surf shops.
-Mission Beach is also home to the largest aquatic park in California, Mission Bay Park, where you will find every water sport activity available in San Diego, from paddle boarding, wake boarding, windsurfing, jet skiing, surfing, water skiing to sailing.
+Mission Beach is also home to the largest aquatic park in California, Mission Bay Park, where you will find every water sport activity available in San Diego Downtown, from paddle boarding, wake boarding, windsurfing, jet skiing, surfing, water skiing to sailing.
 Given the active nature of the neighborhood, Mission Beach tends to draw in families and younger crowds.
 If you or a loved one are being investigated or charged with an offense out of Mission Beach, you will need the legal representation of an experienced Mission Beach Defense Attorney.
-Attorney Vik Monder has established a successful local criminal defense practice serving the Mission Beach community.
+Attorney Vik Monder has established a successful local criminal defense practice serving the Mission Beach community and surrounding areas such as Mira Mesa.
 Whether you have general questions about the criminal justice process and what to expect after a criminal investigation or have already been charged with a crime and need legal advice on defending against specific charges, contact Monder Law Group today at (619)405-0063!

 You Need an Experienced Criminal Defense Attorney that is Trusted in the Mission Beach Community